+- Programmatic statistical data,

+- Progress Reports,

-- Source documents for any of the above, and - Any other records Cal OES directs Subrecipients to maintain.
+- Source documents for any of the above, and

+- Any other records Cal OES directs Subrecipients to maintain.

-12.010 ACCESSIBILITY TO CAL OES
+12.010 ACCESSIBILITY TO CALOES

 All documents and records relating to the Grant Subaward must be accessible to Cal OES or authorized representatives for inspection or audit.
 If the Subrecipient receives federal funds, this requirement extends to the federal awarding agency and Office of the Inspector General.